 All Somerville CCE products include the minimum types and amounts of renewable energy required by State law.
 Somerville Local Green and Somerville 100% Local Green have extra renewable energy included, above and beyond the State requirements.

 Somerville Local Green

 From 2020-22: 10% Extra MA Class I renewable energy

-Our standard rate has over 23,000 households participating!
-This rate is designed to provide more renewable energy while still being cost-competitive with Eversource’s Basic Service.
+Our standard product has over 23,000 households participating!
+It is designed to provide more renewable energy while still being cost-competitive with Eversource’s Basic Service.
 In fact, from July 2017 to the end of 2019, Somerville Local Green was consistently lower than Eversource Basic Service rates, saving participants over $4.75 million, or an average of approximately $130 per participating household.
 Future savings cannot be guaranteed.1

 Somerville 100% Local Green